 Quandary Peak

 Located just south of Breckenridge, Quandary Peak is the only 14er in Summit County and offers many different routes to the 14,265-foot summit.
-Quandary Peak is one of Colorado most popular 14ers, due to its dramatic views, accessibility and relatively easy climb.
-Accessing the trailhead requires a parking reservation or a shuttle ride June 17 to Sept 17.
+Quandary Peak is one of Colorado’s most popular 14ers, due to its dramatic views, accessibility, and relatively easy climb.
+Accessing the trailhead requires a parking reservation or a shuttle ride from June 15 to Sept 15.

-McGullough Gulch trail is a 2.9 mile round-trip high alpine hike that wanders through rich evergreen forests with granite outcroppings, waterfalls, green meadows and fragile wildflowers.
-Both Quandary Peak trail and McGullough Gulch trail are very popular and utilize the same forest service roads to get to their respective trailheads.
-Accessing the trailhead requires a parking reservation or a shuttle ride June 17 to Sept 17.
+McCullough Gulch trail is a 2.9 mile round-trip high alpine hike that wanders through rich evergreen forests with granite outcroppings, waterfalls, green meadows and brilliant wildflowers.
+Both Quandary Peak trail and McCullough Gulch trail are very popular and utilize the same forest service roads to get to their respective trailheads.
+Accessing the trailhead requires a parking reservation or a shuttle ride June 15 to Sept 15.

 Looking for more hikes?
 Challenge yourself and plan to conquer one of these difficult hiking trails in Breckenridge during your visit.

-How Do I Get To Quandary Peak and McGullough Gulch?
+How Do I Get To Quandary Peak and McCullough Gulch?

-Parking at Quandary Peak & McCullough Gulch is extremely limited and requires an online parking reservation throughout the summer months (June 17 – Sept.
-17).
-Visitors can also access these popular hikes through a reservation based shuttle system from downtown Breckenridge.
+Parking at Quandary Peak & McCullough Gulch is extremely limited and requires an online parking reservation throughout the summer months (June 15 – Sept.
+15).
+Visitors can access these popular hikes through a reservation based shuttle system from downtown Breckenridge.
+The ride costs $7 for non-locals and only takes about 15-minutes.
 Reservations can be made up to two weeks in advance beginning June 1.

 Make a Parking and Shuttle Reservation